vascokk/rivus_cep/README.md

 In the second query, the result will be generated only in case when event2 stricltly follows event1, within a 60 seconds window.

-A query is started by =rivus_cep:load_query/1=.
-See =tests/rivus_cep_tests.erl=
+A query is started by `rivus_cep:load_query/1`.
+See `tests/rivus_cep_tests.erl`

 For each continuous query statement, similar to the above, a gen\_server worker will be started.

 Internally, the events are stored in an ETS-based sliding window.
 DSL statments are translated to Erlang "match specifications" and QLC queries.

 Template-generated module will register itself to the  [gproc](https://github.com/uwiger/gproc) process registry, for the events listed in the "from" clause.
-To send events, gproc:send() should be used.
-Once sent, each event will be received by multiple subscibers (query modules).
+To send events, `gproc:send()` should be used.
+Once sent, each event will be received by multiple subscibers (query workers).

-For each event type there must be a module implementing the 'event' behavior with the same name used in the "from" clause.
-The important function that needs to be implemented is - =get_param_by_name(Event, ParamName)=.
+For each event type there must be a module implementing the `event_behavior` with the same name used in the "from" clause.
+The important function that needs to be implemented is - `get_param_by_name(Event, ParamName)`.

 See the unit tests for details how to use the library.
 There are several DSL examples too.